 - 1 teaspoon pomegranate molasses

 - ½ clove garlic (or 1 small)

-- ¼ tsp Aleppo pepper or red pepper flakes, omit for non-spicy version
+- ¼ teaspoon Aleppo pepper or red pepper flakes, omit for non-spicy version

 - If you have time, lightly toast the walnuts and breadcrumbs in a dry skillet/frying pan to gently bring out flavor.

 - Put everything in food processor and blend together into a smooth paste.
 Refrigerate until needed.

 See some of my favorite cooking tools and ingredients in the Caroline's Cooking Amazon store.